 Saturday, October 27, 2018

-I’ve been talking with folks about how it often feels like our gifts are pointless.
 I question my calling.
 I struggle with the demons of self-doubt, fear, imposter-syndrome, and distraction.
-I tell myself that I did more good when I was an activist.
-I affected more people, created more good, even when I worked in higher education.
+On the bad days, I have unhelpful thoughts, like "you did more good when you were an activist," or "You affected more people, created more good, even when you worked in higher education."

 The Struggle

-Part of the struggle is with the myth that Spiritual work should be unpaid and an unpaid profession isn't a "real" profession.
-No, money is not a valid measure of value.
-How much you are paid is not a reflection of what your work is worth any more than how much you have is a reflection of what you are worth.
+We struggle with the myth that Spiritual work should be unpaid, and an unpaid profession isn't a "real" profession.
+Money has never been a valid measure of value.
+The worth of your work cannot be tallied in invoices any more than your own worth can be measured in bank statements.

-I wrestle also with feeling responsible for doing something about the political, human rights, and survival crisis that is present all around me.
-Spiritual work and personal transformation work feels so indulgent when the world is burning.
-I feel urgency to get out there and put out the fire, to tend the burned, to warn people and recruit people for the bucket brigade...
+I also wrestle with feeling responsible for doing something about the political, human rights, and survival crisis that is present all around me.
+When the world is burning, spiritual and inner work can feel self-indulgent, like lighting a candle in a wildfire.
+I feel urgency to get out there and put out the fire, to tend the burned, to warn people, and to recruit people for the bucket brigade...

 We Need ALL our Gifts